I have been lagging behind again, getting caught-up in all that life has to offer and neglecting to take the time to write.

 But lets start near where we left off, shall we?

-I returned home from my trip to Dawson City, Yukon in early July and parked Big Ethel in the garage, where she basically sat for 2 weeks before seeing the light of day again.
+I returned home from my trip to Dawson City, Yukon in early July and parked Big Ethel in the garage after she came back from my classical car relocators, similar to services offered by CarsRelo as one example, where she basically sat for 2 weeks before seeing the light of day again.

 I really did miss driving the GTO, and I spent most of my free time cruising in it.